aglaenze/alice-analysis/README.md

-# Four repositories used for ALICE analysis
+# Several repositories used for ALICE analysis

 ## Efficiency
 To compute the acceptance and efficiency factors